volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 @BeforeEach
 void setUp(){
-  s = new Summator();
+    s=new Summator();
     // some common setup
     }

 @Test
 void calculatesSum(){
-    Summator s = init();
+    Summator s=init();
     Assertions.assertEquals(
-      2, sum(1,1), "Something went wrong, because 1 + 1 != 2"
+    2,sum(1,1),"Something went wrong, because 1 + 1 != 2"
     );
     }
 ```

 Well, this methods makes the situation event worse, because all the tests
 in the class will share the same number of varibles and will have to
 initiate them each time.
 Let's imagine a test class with 500 unit tests.
 I don't
 think that all of these tests will require the same initialization.
 Moreover,
 using `@BeforeAll` and `@AfterAll` exactely the same as using static methods.
 And one more thing - the developer will have to "compile" the test case in his
 head all the time by jumping beween the test method and the `@BeforeAll` method,
 which is tedious sometimes.